 Final Thoughts:

 Making a conscious effort to overcome random thoughts of what people think about you is a step in the right direction.
 The hard truth is that there will always be people who judge you.
 There may or may not be any truth to their assumptions.
-Likewise, there will always be people who don’t like you and there will be those who love the ground that you walk on.
+Likewise, there will always be people who don’t like you and those who love the ground you walk on.
 This is how life works.
-Either way, you get to choose whether or not other people’s opinions control you.
+Either way, you can choose whether other people’s opinions control you.

-After all, you are in the driver’s seat of your life, right?
+After all, you are in the driver’s seat of your life.
 Then go on and live your life!

 Be well + prosper,